Walter On-Prem

 Note

-Registry credentials, license keys, and any customer-specific image tags are communicated separately.
-This site only covers the generic operator workflow.
+Registry credentials, license keys, and any customer-specific image access are communicated separately.
+The installer only prompts for the generic GHCR login and runtime choices.

 Choose a deployment mode